moatn/vagrant02-demo/README.md

 ## Prerequisites

-This setup is badly tested (:
+This setup is slightly tested (:

 Works on MacOS Catalina.